NikolaZivkovic41/Simple-drawing-app/README.md

 * Right click the src folder and click New/Other ...
 Find WindowBuilder/Swing Designer ... and click Application Window
 * Package text box is reffering to package with all Java classes
 * Name text box is reffering to main Frame that will start your app

-### How to start the app:
-* Right click the main Frame that u created in step above and click Run As/Java Application and the app will start
+* Create project and right click the main Frame (it will be .java file) that u created in step above and click Run As/Java Application and the app will start

 ## Sorting and Stack classes